 No way to change account settings and sync easily corrupted.

 Joplin can currently only search for a single tag at a time.
 None of the boolean operators (AND, OR, NOT) are available for use in searches.
 This greatly diminishes the usefulness of tags in Joplin.

 Con Can't create tags from the mobile app

 Creates dependence on the application with the promise that the content is yours but that cannot be entirely true without the application being free and open source software.
 You will end up altering the way you create the content to take advantage of Obsidian features and your processes will evolve for its workflows.
 This replicates the lock-in pain that people experience moving their highly personal information from one proprietary platform to the next when that initial platform stops serving them well, goes out of business, or becomes a bad actor.

 Con No table editing yet

-Con Pretty new software, so at this moment there is a limited amount of resources / howto's available
+At this moment there is a limited amount of resources / howto's available.

 Con Needs to be polished

 They still need time to fix some bugs.